nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 Idea 2
 >**We believe that** displaying all the claims
 >**Will be a useful feature for** BSA staff
 >**As it will** give more scope in case they fail that check and have to proceed onto looking for a learner in which case still have access to claims.
-Needs to have table sorting?
+Does it need to have table sorting to be able to find a specific claim?

->**We believe that** depending on what they search by lands them in a different place in the org view
->**Will be a useful feature for** bsa staff
->**As it will** follow their intentions e.g searching by claim ref will land them on that claim.

 Decision:
 It was decided for the scope of this ticket the find a claim search without the claims table might be able to answer the user need to complete ID/CV and this is what we will take into testing to validate.

 #### Users tab